-For this purpose, and in contrast to most previous studies that focused on the interannual variations of sea-level, we statistically analyse sea-level and climate decadal trends.
+For this purpose, and in contrast to most previous studies that focused on the interannual variations in sea level, we statistically analyse sea-level and climate decadal trends.
 The analysis is carried out for each season separately.
-In this
+In this analysis, we characterise the spatial coherency of the variations in decadal trends across the Baltic Sea and try to identify the connection between the variations in decadal sea-level trends and the variations in climate trends.

-A series of studies have shown that an important part of the interannual to decadal variations of sea-level in the semi enclosed Baltic Sea result from atmospheric forcing, mostly from the wind (e.g. Heyen et al., 1996; Andersson, 2002;

-- 5 Kauker and Meier, 2003; Chen and Omstedt, 2005; Hünicke and Zorita, 2006).
+A series of studies have shown that an important part of the interannual to decadal variations in sea level in the semienclosed Baltic Sea results from atmospheric forcing, mostly from the wind (e.g. Heyen et al., 1996; Andersson, 2002; Kauker and Meier, 2003; Chen and Omstedt, 2005; Hünicke and Zorita, 2006).
 The Baltic Sea is located in a region of predominantly westerly winds and it is connected to the North Sea by narrow straits.
-Both factors cause Baltic Sea level to be very sensitive to the regional atmospheric circulation.
-An important pattern of atmospheric circulation in this region at seasonal time scales is the North Atlantic Oscillation (NAO).
-Thus, many of the studies mentioned above have explored the statistical link between the NAO and the Baltic Sea level. - 10 Although the NAO is an important factor modulating long-term (interannual to decadal) sea-level in the semi-enclosed Baltic Sea, its influence is not so strong in seasons other than winter.
-Additionally, the link between the NAO and the Baltic Sea level is spatially very heterogeneous even in wintertime, and has also displayed substantial decadal variations in the last two centuries (e.g. Andersson, 2002; Jevrejeva et al., 2005; Hünicke et al., 2015). - By using sea level pressure (SLP), sea surface temperature and precipitation observational time series for the winter and 15 summer seasons, Hünicke and Zorita (2006) concluded that precipitation and air temperature together with the SLP including NAO SLP pattern- significantly modulate the sea-level variability on decadal time scales.
+Both factors cause the Baltic Sea level to be very sensitive to the regional atmospheric circulation.
+An important pattern of atmospheric circulation in this region on seasonal timescales is the North Atlantic Oscillation (NAO).
+Thus, many of the studies mentioned above have explored the statistical link between the NAO and the Baltic Sea level.

+Although the NAO is an important factor modulating longterm (interannual to decadal) sea level in the semi-enclosed Baltic Sea, its influence is not so strong in seasons other than winter.
+Additionally, the link between the NAO and the Baltic Sea level is spatially very heterogeneous even in wintertime and has also displayed substantial decadal variations in the last 2 centuries (e.g. Andersson, 2002; Jevrejeva et al., 2005; Hünicke et al., 2015).

+By using sea-level pressure (SLP), sea surface temperature, and precipitation observational time series for the winter and summer seasons, Hünicke and Zorita (2006) concluded that precipitation and air temperature together with the SLP, including the NAO SLP pattern, significantly modulate the sea-level variability on decadal timescales.
 They also showed that the influence of precipitation and temperature has a stronger effect on sea-level variations in summer than in winter.
 They suggested that sea-level variations are influenced by different factors in winter and summer seasons.
-Hünicke et al. (2008) identified that sea-level variations at central and eastern Baltic Sea are well described by the SLP alone, but, that area-20 averaged precipitation may modulate the decadal sea-level variations in the southern Baltic. - Beyond the atmospheric forcing on the Baltic Sea level, we also explore here other possible mechanism that may be responsible for the decadal variability of Baltic Sea sea-level trends.
-Since the signal of the atmospheric forcing on Baltic sea-level can be very strong for some locations, we also apply a somewhat novel strategy to better identify the possible influence of the slowly-varying North Atlantic and North Sea sea-level.
-For this purpose, we set up a statistical model that - 25 should capture the simultaneous link between atmospheric circulation and sea-level and then focus on the residuals of this statistical model, i.e. the part of variability of the sea-level that cannot be statistically explained by the simultaneous atmospheric circulation.
+Hünicke et al. (2008) concluded that sea-level variations in the central and eastern Baltic Sea are well described by the SLP alone but that area-averaged precipitation may modulate the decadal sea-level variations in the southern Baltic.

+Beyond the atmospheric forcing on the Baltic Sea level, we also explore other possible mechanisms that may be responsible for the decadal variability in Baltic Sea sea-level trends.
+Since the signal of the atmospheric forcing on the Baltic Sea level can be very strong for some locations, we also apply a somewhat novel strategy to better identify the possible influence of the slowly varying North Atlantic and North Sea sea level.
+For this purpose, we set up a statistical model that should capture the simultaneous link between atmospheric circulation and sea level and then focus on the residuals of this statistical model, i.e. the part of variability in the sea level that cannot be statistically explained by the simultaneous atmospheric circulation.